acomito/expo-to-appstore-checklist/README.md

 * REQUIRED one iPhone 7 Plus screenshot.
 * These are the highest resolutions for iPad and iPhone.

+### Waiting for IPA file to download...

+* run `exp build:status` to check on status. keep doing this until eventually it will return the URL

 ### iTunes Connect